 In 1848, the Stebbinses and Benjamin Fish all fell under the spell of the fraudulent Fox Sisters, taken in by their acts of apparent “mediumship,“ which actually relied on the young women's ability to pop their toe joints against the floor, producing supposed "spirit rappings."
 The Stebbins and Fish families were among the Sisters' earliest champions.
 Soon their fame spread worldwide, launching the Spiritualist movement.
 But the Stebbins and Fish families’ commitments to reform remained firm.

 Catherine was also active for the cause of woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
 She attended the famous Woman’s Rights Convention at Seneca Falls, held in that village’s Wesleyan Chapel.
 There she was among the signers of its principal document, the Declaration of Sentiments.
+Two weeks later, she served as one of the secretaries of a Rochester woman's rights convention inspired by the Seneca Falls event.
+Her mother, Sarah D. Fish, also delivered an address to that convention.

 In 1849, the Stebbinses moved to Detroit, Michigan.
 The couple traveled frequently, visiting west-central New York State and relocating as Giles’s employment (as an editor of reform periodicals) required.
 In 1869, Catherine was a founding member of the National Woman Suffrage Association, formed by Susan B. Anthony, Elizabeth Cady Stanton, and Matilda Joslyn Gage as the more radical wing of the suffrage movement.
 Catherine served on the organization’s executive board.
 Back in Michigan, she tried unsuccessfully to cast a vote in 1871 and 1872.
 Unlike Susan B. Anthony, she was not arrested for it.
 In 1876, she was a signer of the Women’s Declaration of Rights, a protest document which Anthony read at the Philadelphia Centennial Celebration (the first World’s Fair) on July 4, 1876.